 Whether you like it or not, people like to have order and predictability in their lives.
 We naturally assign mental codes to phenomena that help us order our world.
 A veneer of language coats the everyday existence we live in which in turn points to a coat of symbolic placements of cause, effect, and relevance.
 The better definition that we can project of ourselves will help others to neatly assign us in their mental and symbolic perceptions.

 This is difficult to answer, especially if those around us don’t communicate these things.
 We have to imagine from a perspective that isn’t on our natural good side.
 The opinions of others will be tools for them to feel good about their own lives and so it can be quite common for your behaviours and choices to become examples of comparison that serve to make others look better than you in some way.
 We have to recognise these opportunities and limit them as much as possible.
 The taller you stand, the more people can bounce their ball from you.

 What have you already gained because of who you are and what you do?

-You’ve no-doubt worked extremely hard for many years.
+You’ve no doubt worked extremely hard for many years.
 You have clearly created a direction for yourself that you nurture and adapt as the years go by.
 This life journey will be lined with achievements.
-Rather than comparing our achievements to those who did a better job, which is what we usually do in order to look for improvement opportunities, we can just be content with what we have done.
-By rising above our previous self with gains on all dimensions of our lives and being aware of our progress, we can manifest a stronger sense of direction and confidence.
+Rather than simply comparing our achievements to those who did a seemingly better job, which is what we usually do in order to look for improvement opportunities, we can also be content with what we have done.
+By rising above our previous selves with gains in all dimensions of our lives and being aware of our progress, we can manifest a stronger sense of direction and confidence.